plaintextaccounting/plaintextaccounting/src/Investing-and-trading.md

 Stocks, EFTs, cryptocurrencies, etc.
 (The journal entries are much the same for any of these, so feel free to translate examples to different commodities.)

-The main challenge of accounting for investments and trading in PTA is tracking lots and disposing (selling) them in the right order.
+The main challenge of accounting for investments and trading in PTA is tracking lots and disposing (selling) them in the right order, to calculate capital gain/loss accurately and comply with tax rules.
 Here are several methods:

 1. **Lot subaccounts**